-Top 7 Insights from 1000 Hours of User Testing
+Top 7 Insights from Over 1000 Hours of VR User Testing

 This sounds silly, we know.
 But it’s a fact that people are sensitive about how they look.
 Many people become uncomfortable and self-conscious if asked to strap on a headset that risks messing up their hair and/or makeup – especially in a business environment.
 After seeing a large number of test subjects, including men and women of all ages, be reluctant to look at a VR experience, we knew it was causing a barrier to VR enjoyment and adoption.
 Ian personally cut the head straps off all of our VR sets in the Yulio lab and they’ve never been seen since.
 When using VR, you want to avoid any barriers that might get in the way of people fully engaging with an experience and one way to do that is by keeping them looking sharp.
 It sounds simple, but it came up over and over again throughout our VR learning hours – so save yourself some trouble and get rid of those straps.

 Yulio users are used to holding up VR headsets to avoid feeling trapped by straps

 Pop in and outSeveral of our clients have reported that while their end clients were anxious to use VR to better understand a design, they wanted to use it as a jumping off point for conversation and engagement – not spend a lot of time exploring the VR scene in isolation.
 This has been borne out in our labs, and during our many VR collaborate sessions (Collaborate is a Yulio feature that lets users join and view a VR scene together – think webex for VR).
 Users typically spend about 40 seconds looking at a scene before their natural inclination is to lower the headset and discuss.
 And they almost always start looking into the center of the design, then glance up, and to the right.
 So you can anticipate what they’ll be discussing first.

 Ian Hall shows Yulio off (with no headstraps and a social experience) at CanBim 2017